swim-io/swim/apps/ui/README.md

 ### Basic Installation

-You will need Node.js <15 and Yarn.
+You will need Node.js 16 LTS and Yarn.

 Run `yarn` to install all dependencies.